 Currently the world doesn’t have a simple transparent way to monitor the extent to which people are treated with dignity in different countries.
 To fill this gap the Human Rights Measurement Initiative (HRMI) is working to produce a free easy-to-access database of thematic measures of Human Rights for countries.

 This will allow NGOs, international organisations, national human rights institutes, and members of the public or citizen sector groups to see the big picture more easily and assist them in promoting change.
 It will also give governments an objective perspective on their own performance, highlighting areas of strength and weakness and pointing towards other countries they can use as guides for improvement.
-You can download a two page brief explaining the project.
+For in-depth information, please visit the HRMI website.

 No. International bodies such as the UN do not produce quantitative measures of human rights due to the political sensitivities of their member countries.
 And existing measures of human rights fall far short of the ideal.
 The best-known measures of civil and political rights (CIRI) are no longer being updated in the hope that this will spur the development of better measures.
 Good progress has been made towards a credible measure of Economic, Social and Cultural Rights (the SERF Index).
 But it is not well known, its continued production is uncertain due to resourcing constraints, and further expansion is needed.